nju-cn-course/nju-network-labs/content/ch01/python.md

 Except those topics marked as important, it is no need to read it carefully, just program as you learn.
 We expect that you will cost about 3 days on this if you haven't worked with Python.

-> [!NOTE]
+{% hint style="info" %}
-> Python 3 is the main language you will use in Switchyard programming.
+Python 3 is the main language you will use in Switchyard programming.
 But you need to know some difference between Python 3 and Python 2 though they are mostly the same.
 Our Mininet example scripts are written in Python 2 but you can also use Python 3 for Mininet by installing `mininet` module with `pip3`.
 In our VM, you need to type `python3` to start Python 3 and `python` to start Python 2.
+{% endhint %}